Ecole et Observatoire des Sciences de la Terre: Magnetism

+EOST hosts the headquarters of the International Service of Geomagnetic Indices (ISGI) the service of the International Association of Geomagnetism and Aeronomy (IAGA).

 Landslides processes

 L’Observatoire multidisciplinaire des instabilités des versants OMIV (Multidisciplinary observatory for landsides processes) follows the evolution of several landslides in France through geophysics, geodesic, geochemical and hydrologic data.
 EOST is responsible for the Super-Sauze, La Valette (Southern Alps) and Villerville (Normandie) landslides as well as the coordination of the acquisition and the analysis of kinematics data.